CommodoreOS/PCUAAE/README.md

 The Mode Changer
 ==================
-1. You can change the Modes with Home+X buttons or on the keyboard CTRL+F5.
+1. You can change the Modes with Menu+X buttons or on the keyboard CTRL+F5.
 2. You need to install the Modes you want, just run the Mode Set Pack you want to install and install it to the root of the USB Stick.
 3. You can download the Mode packs from PCUAAE v1.07... https://github.com/CommodoreOS/PCUAAE/releases/tag/PCUAAEv1.0.7.
 4. You install the modes the same way as PCUAAE, install them to the USB Stick your using for PCUAAE and to the root of the USB Stick.